XoCode-Software-development-team/Eventify-event_management_system/README.md

 # Eventify Frontend

-The frontend for **Eventify** is built using Angular to provide a dynamic user interface for our Event Management System.
+The front end for **Eventify** is built using Angular to provide a dynamic user interface for our Event Management System.
 This repository contains all the source code and assets needed for the frontend application.

 ## Technologies Used